-Windows 10 Compact OS feature
+Windows 11/10 Compact OS feature

-Then there are Windows 10 updates installed on regular basis that will take up space.
-Thus, 4.x GB for OS with restore points and page file combined and another one or two GB for updates.
-Even with that, you are saving approx. 4 GB with the compact OS in Windows 10 – including page file, system restore points, and Windows updates.
+Then there are Windows Updates installed regularly that will take up space.
+Thus, 4GB for OS with restore points and page files combined and another one or two GB for updates.
+Even with that, you are saving approx. 4 GB with the compact OS in Windows 10 – including page files, system restore points, and Windows updates.

-Related read: System Compression & how Windows 10 saves space on devices.
+Related read: System Compression & how Windows 11/10 saves space on devices.

-Reduce Windows 10 OS size
+Reduce Windows 11/10 OS size